unterbrink/LinkedInGender/README.md

 * [The Authority Gap, by Mary Ann Sieghart](https://books.google.co.uk/books/about/The_Authority_Gap_Why_Women_Are_Still_Ta.html?id=EUM3EAAAQBAJ&source=kp_book_description&redir_esc=y)

 # Step 1: Get LinkedIn data
-* Download your data connections data from LinkedIn [(1)](https://www.linkedin.com/help/linkedin/answer/a566336/export-connections-from-linkedin?lang=en)
+* Download your connections data from LinkedIn [(1)](https://www.linkedin.com/help/linkedin/answer/a566336/export-connections-from-linkedin?lang=en).
+Once you reqeuest the data, it will take about 10' for the file to be ready for download.

 # Step 2: Install packages
 * Install gender package to predict names from historical data [(2)](https://cran.r-project.org/web/packages/gender/gender.pdf)